News Release: Midwestern Industrial Cities Report

 - The dynamic relationship of the city and the region in which it is located: Regional strengths and weaknesses to a large extent determine the fate of the respective cities.

-Here is a link to the complete ICI project report, which includes the individual city profiles.
+The complete ICI project report is available and includes the individual city profiles.

 For more information about the project, or to arrange an interview with a Federal Reserve Bank of Chicago representative to discuss one of the profiles or the ICI’s general findings, contact Laura LaBarbera at firstname.lastname@example.org, or (312) 322-2387.